Evangelicals are on the precarious road that leads to Republican US support for Ukraine

 Even without propaganda, the idea that some Americans idolize Russian values is enough for them to fight.
 According to a poll conducted immediately after the April aid package, 24 percent of Republican primary candidates believe that Russia promotes traditional family values.

 In Russia, however religion, like politics is heavily controlled.
-The dominant Russian church serves Kremlin interest.
+The dominant Russian Orthodox church serves Kremlin interest.
 Other religions, such as evangelicals, are suppressed.

 Religious freedom has thrived in Ukraine.
 The Orthodox Christian faith, while the largest, is not dominant.
 A large portion of the population is also Protestant or Catholic.
 Along with religious leaders from the Muslim and Jewish faiths, they condemn Russia’s invasion as well as its war crimes.